hashicorp/terraform-provider-google/website/docs/r/compute_resource_policy.html.markdown

 * `vm_count` -
   (Optional)
-  Number of vms in this placement group.
+  Number of VMs in this placement group.
+Google does not recommend that you use this field unless you use a compact policy and you want your policy to work only if it contains this exact number of VMs.

 * `availability_domain_count` -
   (Optional)